rajyraman/Power-Fx-.NET-Interactive/README.md

 ## Samples

 You can find the [Power Fx Notebook](./notebooks/PowerFx.ipynb) in the notebooks folder.
-You can open the notebook in Binder and learn Power Fx just using your browser, by clicking the Binder icon on the top.
+You can open the notebook in [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) with Docker, Podman or locally.

 ## Credits

 1. [Power Fx Host Sample](https://github.com/microsoft/power-fx-host-samples) for the parsing code.
-2. [.NET Interactive](https://github.com/dotnet/interactive) for the Binder Dockerfile.